 Timing of health assessments shall be in accordance with the corresponding Administrative Regulations.
-The school nurse will inform you of the acceptable time frame for your child's Health Assessment.

-Connecticut State Statutes permit exemption from physical or medical examination required for entry into school or entry into grades 6 or 10 if the parent/legal guardian of a student provides a written statement that the parent/legal guardian of the student, or the student, objects on religious grounds, to physical or medical examination.
+Connecticut State Statutes permit exemption from physical or medical examination required for entry into school or entry into grades 6 or 9, if the parent/legal guardian of a student provides a written statement that the parent/legal guardian of the student, or the student, objects on religious grounds, to physical or medical examination.
 These exemptions do not apply to health assessments required for participation in sports.